Elastodynamic cloaking and field enhancement for soft spheres: Conclusion

+Finally, we would like to stress that main features of the spherical elastic cloaks which we designed are their capability to make a soft sphere placed inside invisible to incoming elastic waves, not from a wave protection viewpoint, but from a substantial scattering reduction standpoint.
+Applications in anti-earthquake devices would require some further analysis, insofar as the elastic field can be dramatically enhanced within the cloak compared to a soft sphere on its own (note in passing that we considered a simplified model for soft spheres with real valued density and Lam\'e constants, although we appreciate that these might be complex valued \cite{palmeri2005}).
+However, if one has in mind to make a cloak for the range of frequencies of earthquakes from $2$ to $5$ rad.s$^{-1}$, our design might form the elementary brick of a more elaborate seismic cloak, which might be designed with a different geometric transform.
 Moreover, the material parameters of our cloaks are not frequency dependent, which is another pitfall since in practice one would fabricate some locally resonant structured materials in order to achieve the required density and elasticity tensor within the cloak, and we were limited below $2$ rad.s$^{-1}$ by the accuracy of the spherical PML (the larger the wave wavelength, the more absorption needed in PML) and above $5$ rad.s$^{-1}$ we are limited by the computational resources (numerical computation at $10$ rad.s$^{-1}$ required about 2 million tetrahedral elements for a converged result).
 A lot remains to be explored outside this range of angular frequencies.
 However, our study opens a route to research in seismic metamaterials, which is a very immature (but fascinating) field \cite{kim2012,prl2014}.
 We finally note that recent advances in fabrication and characterization of elastic metamaterials \cite{kadic2012,kadic2013,kadic2014} could foster experiments in an approximate 3D elastic cloak.
 Of course, the metamaterial would only be able in practice to display a strong anisotropy on the cloak's inner boundary and it would only work throughout a finite range of frequencies.
 Its properties could be derived for instance from an effective medium approach in a similar way to what was proposed \cite{farhat2012} and experimentally validated \cite{stenger2012} for elastic waves in thin plates.
-An elegant alternative would be to use pre-stressed elastic media which would naturally have the required elasticity tensor for cloaking to be fully operational over a broad range of frequencies \cite{william2012a,william2012b}.
+Another route would be to use pre-stressed elastic media which would naturally have the required elasticity tensor for cloaking to be fully operational over a broad range of frequencies \cite{william2012a,william2012b}.